MEDIATION: Beyond Legal Disputes?

 One tool important to disrupting the freeze of impasse both in politics and in civil litigation is continued engagement of the parties in finding a solution to conflict as opposed to entrenchment.
 At some point a successful mediation pivots to a point where the parties acknowledge and accept certain differences but choose to move past them in search of a solution that puts an end to the dispute.
 This process can be time consuming and on occasion, multiple mediation sessions are necessary to reach a turning point.

 Regardless of the process, common to any successful mediation is a continuum of exchanged ideas and concepts.
 When that process breaks down, the risk of failure and a widening of the chasm looms large.
 Ongoing communication between parties in a dispute facilitated by a good mediator is an important key to success.
-Perhaps neutrals will someday assist in the resolution of political disputes?
-Until then, the process is readily available to the rest of us.
+Whether neutrals can effectively assist nations in the resolution of political disputes is well beyond the scope of this article.
+Fortunately, the process is readily available to us and our clients.